irishabhmaloo/smartChatBot/README.md

 2. Interact with the chatbot by entering your messages.

-    - To stop the chatbot, type `stop`.
+    - To stop the chatbot, type `exit`.

 ## File Structure